 Partner of Choice for Biopharmaceutical Customers.
-Based on our extensive operating history and therapeutic experience, we believe that we have established a reputation as a partner of choice to our core customer segment of small and mid-sized biopharmaceutical companies.
-Acting as incubators of pharmaceutical development, small and mid-sized biopharmaceutical companies are responsible for a number of innovative drug candidates currently being developed to address unmet medical needs.
+Based on our extensive operating history and therapeutic experience, we believe that we have established a reputation as a partner of choice to our core customer segment of small- and mid-sized biopharmaceutical companies.
+Acting as incubators of pharmaceutical development, small- and mid-sized biopharmaceutical companies are responsible for a number of innovative drug candidates currently being developed to address unmet medical needs.
 These biopharmaceutical customers, sometimes new to the clinical development process, seek to partner with us based on our differentiated approach and expertise to execute trials in a timely and efficient manner.
 We believe we are viewed as a strategic and trusted partner by these customers given our full-service approach, disciplined operating model and significant therapeutic expertise.
 As a result, our customers often grant us significant autonomy in executing clinical trials for their most valued assets.

 Global Platform with Scalable Infrastructure.
 We believe that we are one of the leading CROs with the scale and therapeutic expertise necessary to effectively conduct global clinical trials.
-We began our disciplined international expansion in 2004 and have since increased the breadth and depth of our international footprint significantly, with approximately 45% of our clinical operations employees located outside of North America as of June 30, 2016.
-We now offer our services through a highly skilled staff of approximately 2,300 employees across 35 countries as of June 30, 2016.
+We began our disciplined international expansion in 2004 and have since increased the breadth and depth of our international footprint significantly, with approximately 46% of our clinical operations employees located outside of North America as of March 31, 2016.
+We now offer our services through a highly skilled staff of approximately 2,200 employees across 35 countries as of March 31, 2016.

 Strong Financial Performance.
 We have a proven track record of strong organic growth and achieved significant revenue and Adjusted EBITDA growth and robust Free Cash Flow over the past several years.
 For the Successor year ended December 31, 2015, we achieved net service revenue of \$320.1 million and Adjusted EBITDA of \$101.2 million, which represent a CAGR of 21.7% and 26.2%, respectively, since 2012.
-Our net (loss) income for the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$(8.7) million, \$(1.3) million, \$(1.2) million and \$24.8 million, respectively, partially as a result of non-cash amortization expense associated with identified intangible assets acquired as part of the Transaction.
+Our net (loss) income for the Successor year ended December 31, 2015, the Successor nine month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$(8.7) million, \$(14.3) million, \$(1.2) million and \$24.8 million, respectively, partially as a result of non-cash amortization expense associated with identified intangible assets acquired as part of the Transaction.
 For the Successor year ended December 31, 2015, our Adjusted EBITDA margin was 31.6%.
 Additionally, we have consistently demonstrated an ability to convert Adjusted EBITDA into Free Cash Flow.
 Our annual Free Cash Flow conversion, defined as Free Cash Flow divided by Adjusted EBITDA, has averaged 81.7% since 2012.
-Net cash provided by operating activities for the Successor year ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2014, the Predecessor three Cash Flow conversion, defined as Free Cash Flow divided by Adjusted EBITDA, has averaged 81.7% since 2012.
-Net cash provided by operating activities for the Successor year ended December 31, 2013 was \$84.1 million, \$62.5 million, \$12.8 million and \$98.1 million, respectively.
+Net cash provided by operating activities for the Successor year ended December 31, 2015, the Successor inter month period ended December 31, 2014, the Predecessor three month period ended March 31, 2014 and the Predecessor year ended December 31, 2013 was \$84.1 million, \$62.5 million, \$12.8 million and \$98.1 million, respectively.
 For a reconciliation of Adjusted EBITDA, a non-GAAP measure, to net (loss) income, and for a reconciliation of Free Cash Flow, also a non-GAAP measure, to net cash provided by operating activities, see "-Summary Historical Consolidated Financial and Other Data."
-Additionally, as of June 30, 2016 and December 31, 2015, we had total long-term debt, net of \$364.0 million and
+Additionally, as of March 31, 2016 and December 31, 2015, we had total long-term debt, net, of \$378.5 million and \$377.9 million outstanding, respectively.
+We intend to use the net proceeds of this offering to repay a portion of this indebtedness.
+See "Use of Proceeds."